 This is the million-dollar question that every hunter must find an answer to when the hunting season is over.
 As a whitetail deer hunter, I have collected my fair share of deer antlers.
 And I have come up with several useful tips on how to find deer antlers.
 These are the tips I will be sharing with you in this article as well as exploring why deer shed antlers, how and when they shed antlers.

 How And Why Deer Shed Antlers?

-To answer the question when do deer lose their antlers, we must first answer the question how do deer shed antlers.
+To answer the question of when do deer lose their antlers, we must first answer the question of how do deer shed antlers.
 To answer this question, it is important first to consider what deer antlers are used for.
 Like in many other animals, deer use their antlers as weapons during the mating season.
 This means that mature male bucks fight each other for the chance to mate with females using their antlers.
 In this regard, the levels of testosterone in a deer’s body will have a direct impact on the growth of antlers.

 During the fall, the level of testosterone increases.
 The increase in testosterone corresponds with the mating season.
 As the mating season ends in later winter, the testosterone levels in mature deer decrease.
 This decrease results in the production of hormones that reabsorbs calcium from the bony area at the base of the antlers known as the pedicle.

 The latter is the part of the deer’s head that connects the head and the antlers.
 The re-absorption of calcium from the pedicle results in the weakening of this connector part.
 The weakened pedicle causes the antlers to fall off.
 It is worth noting that the shedding of antlers does in no way harm or cause pain to a deer.
 Scientifically speaking, specialized cells known as osteoclast are responsible for the re-absorption of calcium from the bony part known as the pedicle.